Meet the Midwives

 OUR Philosophy

 We affirm that each person has the right to decide if, where, how, and with whom they want to give birth.
 As midwives and mothers, we know that childbirth is a normal, common and physiological process.
-Therefore, we trust that most pregnant people have the ability to give birth naturally and with joy— outside the hospital and accompanied by skilled attendants.
-At the same time, we recognize that most is not all, and we are trained to make informed recommendations, support shared decision making, identify complications, manage emergencies, and transfer care when appropriate.
+Therefore, we trust that most pregnant people have the ability to give birth naturally and with joy, outside of the hospital.
+At the same time, we recognize that most is not all, and as skilled attendants, we are trained to make informed recommendations, support shared decision making, identify complications, manage emergencies, and transfer care when appropriate.

 Midwives are skilled clinicians trained in various supports for the labor and birth processes, including interventions sometimes required to facilitate the safety of the birthing person and their baby.
 We use these interventions judiciously, and only when necessary.
 Much of the time childbirth just requires patience, an attentive eye and supportive presence, and maybe some strategic wiggling of the hips.